autorTepatiki/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Answers/README.md

 # ⬆️ Amazon Web Services Certified (AWS Certified) Solutions Architect Associate (SAA-C03) Practice Tests Answers
-These are my own notes from A.Cantrill's (AWS Certified) Solutions Architect Associate (SAA-C03) Practice Tests Answers.
+These are my own responses from A.Cantrill's (AWS Certified) Solutions Architect Associate (SAA-C03) Practice Tests #1 & #2 answers.

-# Practice exam #1 responses of my own.
+# Verified Practice exam #1 answers

 1 / 64
 You are designing infrastructure for a bespoke data analysis application.
 One of the volumes will host a small temporary data base and require high IOPS.
 What storage should you suggest?